nathanlane/industrialpolicyclass/README.md

 *********

-## Schedule of Main Lectures
+## Lecture Topics and Schedule

-The main class each week will consist of a two-hour lecture.
-Lectures will usually be broken into two topics or so.
+__The main lecture each week__ will consist of a two-hour session.
+These lectures will usually be broken into two topics or so.
 Please note that the lectures may cover additional papers and omit some of those on the list.

-Each lecture will also have its own list of references, which I will provide at the end of lecture slides.
+__The extra class__ follow each class, we'll dive into a topic deeper with a one-hour class.
+The one-hour class will be a chance for you to also book a twenty-minute summary and discussion of one of the topic papers.
+Choose any you like.
+Or if you find one that is related and cool, let me know, and we can have you present it.

-If you are in doubt about what reading to do, please ask me.
-If you track the required readings, you will be set.
-I will try to post slides and/or notes after the lectures.
+Generally, if you track the required readings you will be set.
+If you are in doubt about what reading to do, just ask me.
+I will try to post slides and/or notes after the two-hour lectures.

-### Readings
+### Readings.

 Readings are broken down by those required for the command of lecture material.
 Lectures will draw heavily from required readings.
 Followed by those that are great follow ups for enrichment.
 Further readings are for those who want to get into the weeds of a topic.

 Industrial policy is an old idea.
 In a sense, these policies are as old as the institutions of capitalism.
 Nevetherless, as a subject of inquirty, industrial development and industrial policy has waxed and waned in popularity.
 With this in mind, the following syllabus might look a little different than most.
 You'll see many old papers about theories, with a smattering of fairly recents empirical paper.
 Don't be deceived by an older paper.
 It's punchline may still be worthwhile.